Beck–Fahrner syndrome: Mechanism

 The TET3 gene on chromosome 2 (2p13.1) encodes the tet methylcytosine dioxygenase 3 (TET3) enzyme.
 (Note: TET enzymes are a family of "ten-eleven translocation" methylcytosine dioxygenases that participate in DNA demethylation.)
 TET3 enzyme facilitates conversion of 5-methylcytosine (5mC) to 5-hydroxymethylcytosine (5hmC), initiating active DNA demethylation, an epigenetic mechanism.
 TET3 enzyme is produced in embryonic stem cells during embryogenesis, where it contributes to the development of the nervous system.
 It sustains neural stem cells and subsequently promotes the maturation of neurons.

-Beck–Fahrner syndrome is caused by specific mutations in the TET3 gene.
-These mutations can be heterozygous (one normal copy and one mutated copy), compound heterozygous (two different mutated copies), or homozygous (two identical mutated copies).
-The mutations—which can be of various types like nonsense, missense or frameshift—disrupt the normal DNA demethylation process during early embryonic development and the formation of the nervous system.
+Beck–Fahrner syndrome is caused by specific pathogenic or likely pathogenic variants in the TET3 gene.
+These variants can be heterozygous (one normal copy and one affected copy), compound heterozygous (two different affected copies), or homozygous (two identical affected copies).
+The variants—which can be of various types like nonsense, missense or frameshift—disrupt the normal DNA demethylation process during early embryonic development and the formation of the nervous system.
 This disruption leads to an elevation in methylated CpG sites, causing DNA hypermethylation.

-The mutations can either occur due to new genetic mutations during embryogenesis or be inherited in a way where one copy of the mutated gene is sufficient to cause the condition – autosomal dominant.
+The pathogenic variants can either occur due to new genetic changes during embryogenesis or be inherited in a way where one copy of the affected gene is sufficient to cause the condition – autosomal dominant.
 The signs and symptoms may vary among individuals due to differences in gene expression and partial loss of gene function.

 Diagnosis

 a.
 Each row represents a CpG probe (binding to each CpG site where DNA demethylation can occur), and each column represents an individual's sample.
 The color scale from blue to red indicates the DNA methylation level, ranging from 0 (no methylation) to 1 (fully methylated).
-The episignatures of pathogenic TET3 mutations display DNA hypermethylation in comparison to matched and family controls.
+The episignatures of pathogenic TET3 variants display DNA hypermethylation in comparison to matched and family controls.

 b.
 Multidimensional scaling was performed to stratify TET3 variants of uncertain significance (VUS) as either pathogenic or benign, based on their episignatures.